tmobile/magentaA11y/_checklist-native/sheet.md

 - Most sheets appear as a modal that partially covers the underlying content.
 - The screen reader is usually confined in the sheet/drawer if it covers underlining content.
 If a sheet does not cover other content, the screen reader can move out of it
 - Swipe anywhere on the screen dismisses the sheet
 - A grabber at the top of the sheet is used to expand/collapse if needed.
-When implemented, the initial focus is on the grabber.
+When implemented, the initial focus is on the grabber
 - A grabber expands/collapses the sheet to cover half the screen or the whole screen.
 Even though two finger swipe will expand the sheet, the user has to start the swipe with fingers on the drawer, which may be a challenge to those who cannot see the screen.
-Keyboard users would not be able to expand the sheet without the grabber.
+Keyboard users would not be able to expand the sheet without the grabber

 ### Name
 - Name describes the purpose of the control